Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

-The Taub-NUT metric with mass $k$ is the 1-point completion of the Gibbons-Hawking metric for $h(x) = c + \frac{k}{2 |x|}$.
+One important example of the Gibbons-Hawking ansatz is the Taub-NUT metric.
+The Taub-NUT metric with mass $k$ is the 1-point completion of the Gibbons-Hawking metric for $h(x) = c + \frac{k}{2 |x|}$ on $U = \R^3 \setminus \{0\}$.
 It is a smooth \hk manifold if $k = 1$.
 (Hence, if the mass is not specified, one assumes that $k=1$.)
-This metric was found by Taub and extended by Newman, Unti and Tamburino.
-It is called the Taub-NUT space and it is an example of a gravitational instanton. \\

-Another important example of a gravitational instanton is due to \cite{Atiyah1988}.
-They considered the moduli space of centred magnetic monopoles of charge two.
-By choosing suitable decay conditions they showed that this moduli space is a complete 4-dimensional manifold.
-Using an infinite dimensional version of the \hk quotient construction they made it into a gravitational instanton. \\

-This space can be viewed as a cohomogeneity-one manifold\footnote{A good exposition about this can be found in \cite{Schroers2020}.}.
+Another important example of a gravitational instanton is due to \mycite{Atiyah1988}.
+Topologically, this space can be viewed as a cohomogeneity-one manifold\footnote{A good exposition about this can be found in \cite{Schroers2020}.}.
 Namely, the Atiyah-Hitchin manifold has a natural $SO(3)$ action and its quotient with this $SO(3)$ action is the half line $[\pi,\infty)$.
-A generic orbit is of the form $SU(2)/ \langle i, j,k \rangle$, while the orbit over the endpoint of the half line can be identified by $SU(2)/ \langle e^{k \phi}, j \rangle \simeq \R P^2$.
-Hence topologically, the Atiyah-Hitchin manifold retracts to an $\R P^2$. \\
+A generic orbit is of the form $SU(2)/ \langle i, j,k \rangle$, while the orbit over the endpoint of the half line can be identified with $SU(2)/ \langle e^{k \phi}, j \rangle \simeq \R P^2$.
+Hence, the Atiyah-Hitchin manifold retracts to $\R P^2$.

-To understand its asymptotic metric, one has to consider its branched double cover.
+The Atiyah-Hitchin manifold has a metric that is \hk.
+To understand its asymptotics, one has to consider its branched double cover.
 With the above identifications of the fibres, the $\Z_2$-action of this branched double cover is given by the $j$-multiplication.
-A generic fibre on this branched double cover is of the form $SU(2)/ \langle i \rangle$, which is a degree negative 4 circle bundle over over $S^2$.
-When the radial parameter is sufficiently large, the metric of the Atiyah-Hitchin manifold on this branched double cover approximates the Taub-NUT metric with mass $-4$ with exponential small error.
-Also, on this circle bundle over $S^2$, the $j$-action descends to the antipodal map on the base space and it identifies the fibres by reversing the orientation, i.e. for any $x$ in this circle bundle, $ e^{i \phi} \cdot j \cdot x = j \cdot e^{- i \phi} \cdot x$. \\
+A generic fibre on this branched double cover is of the form $SU(2)/ \langle i \rangle$, which is a degree $-4$ circle bundle over $S^2$.
+When the radial parameter is sufficiently large, the metric of the Atiyah-Hitchin manifold on this branched double cover approximates the Taub-NUT metric with mass $-4$ with exponentially small error.
+Also, on this circle bundle over $S^2$, the $j$-action descends to the antipodal map on the base space and it identifies the fibres by reversing the orientation, i.e. for any $x$ in this circle bundle, $ e^{i \phi} \cdot j \cdot x = j \cdot e^{- i \phi} \cdot x$.

-For our gluing construction we will follow an method proposed by \cite{Sen1997}: Namely, he started with the Gibbons-Hawking Ansatz on a punctured $\R^3$ with the harmonic function

-where $p_i \in \R^3 \setminus \{0\}$ are distinct.
-Near each singularity $p_i$ the Gibbons-Hawking metric approximates the Taub-NUT metric and near the origin it approximates the Taub-NUT metric with mass $-4$. \\